 A segment is a distinguishable activity or group of activities for which it is appropriate to separately report financial information.
 At UPOV, segment information is based on the principal activities and sources of financing of UPOV.
-As such, UPOV reports separate financial information for two segments: (1) the Regular Program and Budget; and (2) Funds in Trust.
+As such, UPOV reports separate financial information for three segments: (1) the Regular Program and Budget, (2) Funds in Trust, and (3) the Special Project Fund.